THE ERMAN BROTHERS

 Detroit Bred | Tucson Grown

-Mark, 44, majored in geology at the University of Michigan, then worked as a geologist at Bureau Veritas, a global environmental consulting firm.
-He returned to school at Wayne State University Law School, graduating cum laude in 2007, and practiced environmental law in Detroit at Troutman Pepper, a national firm.
-During this time, while homebrewing beer, the brothers began pondering a venture.
+Mark majored in geology at the University of Michigan, then worked as a geologist at Bureau Veritas, a global environmental consulting firm.
+He returned to school at Wayne State University Law School, graduating cum laude in 2007, and practiced environmental law in Detroit and Boston at Troutman Pepper, a national firm.
+During this time, while homebrewing beer, the brothers began to contemplate a venture together.
 After visiting Tucson with its mountains, stars and community, Mark relocated with his family in 2011.
 He serves as general counsel and creative director for the enterprise, charting direction, drafting plans, securing financing and permits, and handling construction oversight.
-He enjoys outdoor exploration, rocks, writing, and time for reflection.
+He enjoys outdoor exploration, sharing epic lookouts with friends, rocks, painting, writing, and time for reflection.

-Eric, 38, majored in psychology at the University of Michigan, following his passion for beer into the commercial brewing industry.
+Eric majored in psychology at the University of Michigan, following his passion for beer into the commercial brewing industry.
 He honed his craft as a brewer in Detroit, Denver, Boulder, and Portland before moving to Tucson to launch Ermanos.
-With his mechanical and technical foundation, Eric continues to be driven as a life-long learner in pursuit of new skills and wisdom as director of operations, community relations, and marketing, among other roles.
-He is equanimous, energetic, and leads nearly 50 employees with warmth, integrity, and humor.
-Eric enjoys chess, photography, music, and nature.
+With his mechanical and technical foundation, Eric continues to be driven as a life-long learner in pursuit of new skills and wisdom, and serves as strategic advisor and director of operations and community relations, among other roles.
+He enjoys chess, photography, music, cinema, and nature.